-This class serves as the abstact base class for all proxies implemented in Zorp.
+This class serves as the abstact base class for all proxies.
 When an instance of the Proxy class is created, it loads and starts a protocol-specific proxy.
 Proxies operate in their own threads, so this constructor returns immediately.

 5.10.4.1.
 Attributes of Proxy